magento/merchdocs/src/system/saas.md

 1. From the _Environment_ menu, select **Production** or **Sandbox**.

    {:.bs-callout-info}
-   For Product Recommendations and Live Search features, select **Production**.
+   For _Product Recommendations_ and _Live Search_, select **Production**.
 Production keys give you access to production and non-production data spaces.
-Sandbox keys are not used in those features.
+Sandbox keys are not used for these services.

-1. Enter a name in the **API Keys** section and click **Add New**.
+1. Enter a name in the _API Keys_ section and click **Add New**.

    This opens a dialog for downloading the new key.